-This produces a dialog that confirms the creation of the new account and key.
+This produces a dialog informing that the private key has been saved to your computer.
 It also displays the password for the private key.

-Click the Copy () icon and store the password in a secure location and then click CLOSE to return to the Service Accounts page.
+Click the Copy () icon and store the password in a secure location.

 Note: This password is not required for AlienApp configuration, but you might need it in the future to manage the service account.